dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

-At a first cut, consider a strawman scheduler, S-1, using a *master* that coordinates work by parallel threads.
+At a first cut, consider a strawman scheduler, S-1, implicitly assuming a master/worker regime where a master coordinates work by parallel threads.

 ## **S-1:**